 In the Summer issue of Building Interest, we examined the outgoing Conservative government's legislative achievements in the built environment sector.

-In this issue, fresh off the back of the Autumn budget, we consider the government's plans for building, engineering, construction and infrastructure.
+In this issue, following the Autumn budget, we consider the government's plans for building, engineering, construction and infrastructure.
 We've extracted all the pertinent construction industry points (so you don't have to) so buckle up!

 Building Bigger and Better